monopole/snt/basics/pods.md

 resources it needs via the `resources.requests` and `resources.limits` variables.
-The values assigned to `requests` and `limits` for a container determine that container's _quality of service_ class, aka QoS class.
+The values assigned to `requests` and `limits` for a container determine that container's _quality of service_ class.
 A pod is given a QoS level matching the lowest level assigned to any of its containers.

 There are three QoS classes: